geovanards/geovanards/README.md

 - 📖 **Computer Science** Student.
 - 🌱 Currently learning **Java**, **PHP**, and **C**.

-I have a great passion for learning and creating innovative solutions through code!
-I am constantly looking for new challenges and different ways to apply and enhance my skills.
+I've a great passion for learning and creating innovative solutions through code!
+I'm constantly looking for new challenges and different ways to apply and enhance my skills.
 Feel free to explore my projects and connect with me!

 ![Profile visits](https://komarev.com/ghpvc/?username=geovanards)